 As a CSA subscriber or “member,” you typically pay upfront to receive a box of fresh, locally grown produce, meats, flowers or other local products throughout the growing season.
 By making one payment at the beginning of the season, CSA members make a financial investment in a farm and provide valuable financial support to help that farm cover early production costs like seeds, soil amendments, and equipment repairs.
 Joining a CSA is a great way to support a local farm, and develop a long term relationship with your farmers!

 March 14, 2019 (Pi Day!)

 Fair goers will have the opportunity to browse different CSA programs and talk directly with farmers about their offerings.
 Farms will be set up at individual tables like a farmers market and will share information about their CSA programs, including what products they offer, where and when they deliver, and about their growing practices.
 The CSA Fair is a great way to learn more about how CSAs work and to meet your local farmers.

-The fair will feature Western North Carolina family farms offering vegetable, meat, or flower CSA programs with drop off locations in Buncombe County.
-Click below to learn more about each farm.
+Our CSA Fair will feature Western North Carolina family farms offering vegetable, meat, or flower CSA membership programs with pick up locations in Buncombe County.

 Where do participating farms deliver to?